Abraxane (Paclitaxel)

 Drug Class

-antineoplastic or cytotoxic medicine (chemotherapy)
+antineoplastic or cytotoxic medicines

 Used For

-breast cancer, lung cancer, pancreatic cancer
+treating breast cancer, lung cancer, and pancreatic cancer

 How Taken